Sugarbearscode/offline_server_side_include/README.md

 How to make it all work
 1. download all the attached files
 2. make sure you have downloaded Microsoft VSCODE (so you can run the node.js script)
-3. create a directory called "C:\Temp\Web_Service_Web_Demo\templates\output"
+3. create a directory called "C:\Temp\Web_Service_Web_Demo\templates\output" - you can all the directory what you like, just make you sure you change the script
-3. create a directory called "C:\Temp\Web_Service_Web_Demo\templates"
+3. create a directory called "C:\Temp\Web_Service_Web_Demo\templates"        - as above. but the output directory should be the input directory name plus \output
-4. copy the example.con and exampletemplate.tpl files to the \templates directory
+4. copy the example.htm and exampletemplate.tpl files to the \templates directory (or whatver you have decided to call the directory)
 5. Run the .js script in VCODE..
-6. Watch the magic happen.. (or fix any bugs)
+6. Watch the magic happen.. (and/or fix any bugs)
 7. Check there are no error messages from the script (fix those and move back two steps)
-8. Click on the example.htm file in the output directory to open the web page in a browser
+8. Click on the example.htm file in the **output** directory to open the web page in a browser
 9. You should see a web page with the following '''and this my first include!!
 Hello World !!'''
-10. Start building a real website using template files and .con files!!
+10. Start building a real website using template files and .htm files!!

 ---
-It's a simple script, it doesn't do much and relies on you to run and debug if there are any errors (i.e. if you use a file in a directive it will error) but it's relatively small and simple and it can be run from vscode.
+It's a simple script, it doesn't do much and relies on you to run and debug if there are any errors (i.e. if you use a file that doesnt exist in an #include directive it will error) but it's relatively small and simple and it can be run from vscode.

 ---
-It was all built on windows 11 (sorry about that) so it will almost certainly need tweaking to work on macos or linux.
+It was all built on windows 10/11 (sorry about that) so it will almost certainly need tweaking to work on macos or linux (I have not tested yet).